Passing blood in your urine usually results in your urine turning a red or brown colour.

 What is blood in the urine?

-Passing blood in your urine usually results in your urine turning a red or brown colour.
-Although this can be alarming, it is often not due to a serious condition.
+Although this can be alarming, passing blood in urine is often not due to a serious condition.
 However, it is important to see your doctor if you notice blood in your urine to determine the underlying cause for this.
-Blood in your urine can be due to a number of reasons, which will be discussed below.
+Blood in your urine (sometimes known in common parlance as 'peeing blood' or 'blood in wee') can be due to a number of reasons, which will be discussed below.

 Alternatively, some people have very small traces of blood in their urine which cannot be seen but are found when a dipstick is put in a sample of their urine.